 - Provides opportunities to participate on departmental committees, in student government and in graduate student competitions.

 Graduate study at UM Sociology is characterized by both its broad intellectual reach and its scholarly and scientific depth.
 Our doctoral students are educated by and work closely with a nationally recognized, award-winning faculty who are highly respected in the field.
-The department offers training in most major subfields of sociology, organized around eight broad areas of concentration — Culture and Knowledge; Economic Sociology and Organizations; Gender and Sexuality; Health and Healthcare; Power, History and Social Change; Race, Ethnicity, and Immigration; and Social Demography.
+The department offers training in most major subfields of sociology, organized around seven broad areas of concentration — Culture and Knowledge; Economic Sociology and Organizations; Gender and Sexuality; Health and Healthcare; Power, History and Social Change; Race, Ethnicity, and Immigration; and Social Demography.
 Students may also work with faculty to develop individualized areas of specialization.